HinTak/harfbuzz-python-demos/README.md

 You can cut-and-paste this and run C++ `hb-view` with `--margin="-21.25 -1.625 3.75 35.125"` to get a vector eps/svg image of the ink-box area, if you need a vector image.

 There is an option for `hb-view.py` to use descender/ascender .
-The drawing code is not a step-by-step translation of C code to pycairo python code, so in both kinds of outputs (ink-box based or descender/ascender+advance-width based), sub-pixel differences are expected.
+The drawing code is not a step-by-step translation of C Cairo code to pycairo Python code, so in both kinds of outputs (ink-box based or descender/ascender+advance-width based), sub-pixel differences are expected.
 However, differences should not be beyond fractional pixels.

 See below for output demos.